Already a DIA Member? Sign in. Not a member? Join.

 Speaker(s)

-Patrik Andersson, PhD
+Patrik Andersson, PHD

 Assessing hybridization Dependent Off-Targets for Oligo Therapeutics – Updated Industry Recommendations